iFangg/leetcode/README.md

         |-- Third recursive call: generateCombinations(3, 'bff')   (reached end, add to result)
 ```

-### Converted Sorted Array to Binary Search Tree (`easy10.js`)
-Another binary tree problem, my thought process was correct - hard to go wrong with simply implementing a bst - but again my implementation let me down.
-Didn't properly implement the creation of a bst and found errors initially of creating unbalanced trees.
-The problem here was that I wasn't setting the middle of the sub arrays to be the parent node of the subtree and so each subtree had a chance of being unbalanced.
-Goes to show I need more practice and time spent on these fundamentals.

 ### Maximum Subarray (`medium6.js`)
 This was a problem about Kadane's algorithm, something which I had no idea about.
 Had to google it and figure it out from there, so I didn't tehcnically  figure that out on my own.
 I feel as though I made up for it with an extension activity, changing the the return value from the largest sum to the subarray that contains the largest sum.
 Even though I had inspirtaion for my implementation, it still was not incredibly efficient, in time or in space.
 The 2nd solution is slightly more time efficient and increasingly space efficient because I don't initialise n variables and rather intialise the index once and alter that.
 I've added an extra solution that uses memoization, just useful for knowing what memoization is.

-### Search Insert Position (`easy11.js`)
-Problem solved with relative ease, simple binary search (two pointers/indexes at opposite ends of the array) implementation.
-Saw a solution that completely disregarded the idea of the problem; though incredibly fast, it is impractical and not what the question aims to test (i think).

-### Kth Largest Element in Array (`medium7.js`)
-Couldn't figure out how to do this with heaps and a priority queue, completed it via a simple sort and index solution.
-Solution 2 is an example of how to solve the problem using a heap and a priority queue.

-### Add Binary (`easy12.js`)
-Solution was simple convert binary to integer, add then convert back into binary.
-This was made much easier in js because of the parseInt/BigInt and toString methods.
-I did fail at first because I forgot about precision and the fact that the binary numbers could extend the length of normal integers.
-It was a simple fix.
-Easy problem today!

-### Plus One (`easy13.js`)
-Solution was simple, other solutions I found on leetcode were not clean enough so my own was good enough.
-Simple problem today.

-### Climbing Stairs (`easy14.js`)
-Couldn't figure this one out, the clue I was given was 1D Dynamic Programming, perhaps using memoization but I couldn't figure it out.
-A posted solution used fibonacci, which I don't think fully encapsultes what this problem is trying to train and assess.
-EDIT: Added solutions that properly utilise memoization.

 ### House Robbing (`medium8.js`)
 With this problem, my intuitive solution wasn't aligned with the way the problem was meant to be solved.
 With a lot of these dynamic programming problems I seem to neglect the fact that they are dynamic solutions and try use slow, recursive solutions that either take too long or use too much memory for larger cases.
 I think this happens because I tunnelvision on a certain aspect of the problem and forget about the bigger picture so I need to start thinking holistically about solving a problem, not forgetting about certain important parts of the problem.